-- Products liability defect
+- Product liability defects

 - Manufacturing defect: manufacturing defect is when there is a defect in one product that is not in accordance with the rest of the products

-- design defect: the way the car has been designed could be dangerous when used as intended
+- Design defect: the way the car has been designed could be dangerous when used as intended

-- Negligence: in a negligence claim, the driver must show the Tesla had a duty to the driver to make conditions in the car safe, and failed to do so when the car’s battery lit on fire
+- Negligence: in a negligence claim, the driver must show that Tesla had a duty to the driver to make conditions in the car safe, and failed to do so when the car’s battery lit on fire

 - Strict Liability: the driver could claim that the car is an abnormally dangerous condition and that is the cause of the driver’s injuries